michaelbunte/cs111_notes/Lecture_2.md

 ```

 ### but how does all of this code get stuffed into the computer?
 we need to compile our code as `gcc -m32`
+compile only in 32 bit mode

 ```
 |-------RAM------|--ROM--|